Swollen glands are a sign the body is fighting an infection. They usually get better by themselves within 2 weeks.

 Non-urgent advice: See a GP if:

-- your swollen glands are getting bigger or they have not gone down within 2 weeks
+- your swollen glands are getting bigger or they've not gone down within 2 weeks

 - they feel hard or do not move when you press them